Ten: The Story Goes On: Critical reception

 Sofia Gomez of Clash awarded the album 8 out of 10 stars, noting that it "exhibits an evolved sound that sets up a pathway for Twice's career in 2026 and onwards".
 She praised the members for "find[ing] their footing and artistic sound" with their solo songs, but criticized the short duration of most of the tracks.
+The album appeared on Billboards list of the best K-pop albums of 2025, with Abby Webster writing that it "goes from strength to strength on its individual member tracks".
+Neil Z. Yeung of AllMusic gave the album three out of five stars, calling it a "standard foray into hip-hop-inflected pop and smooth production that offers few surprises."